Monica Toro Lisciandro

 "As an educator and mother, I have witnessed how the arts can shape a young person's identity and build their self-confidence.
 I believe that through creativity and self-expression, our children can grow to their fullest potential and realize their dreams."

-When Jenora is not in the theatre she spends as much time as she can as the mother of two young children, she is your average baseball and boy scout mom, who loves to cook, and spend time with her kids outdoors camping and exploring.
-She would like to say thank you to Monica for inviting her to be a part of the Studio, as it is a very special and one of a kind place for its students.
+When Jenora is not in the theatre she spends as much time as she can as the mother of two young children, she is your average baseball and Boy Scout mom, who loves to cook, and spend time with her kids.
+She would like to say thank you to Monica for inviting her to be a part of the Studio, as it is a very special and one of a kind place for the students.

 Mikayla Goetz is a recent graduate of Coastal Carolina University with a B.F.A in Theater Arts with a concentration in Acting.
 During her time at CCU, Mikayla was seen in Three Sisters, Pride and Prejudice, Gruesome Playground Injuries, Marisol, Metamorphoses, and Oklahoma!
 She also performed and choreographed with CCU's dance company.
 Last December, Mikayla traveled to Israel performing an original dance piece in Herod's Palace on Masada, as well as in other venues across the nation.
 She spent last summer as an acting apprentice at The Shakespeare Theatre of New Jersey and the summer prior performing at The Lost Colony.
 Mikayla is a founding company member of Boots On The Ground Theater--an emerging theatrical company interested in using storytelling to foster empathy and promote truth.
 She recently toured performing as the Pilot in George Brant's one-woman show--Grounded.
 She is so excited to be able to share her love of theater at The Viera Studio with her students!